 Parkinson’s disease is a chronic and degenerative neurological disorder that results in the death of brain cells — specifically, those releasing dopamine, a neurotransmitter.
 The progression and symptoms manifest differently in each patient.
 Motor impairments result in symptoms including tremors, slowed movement, postural instability, and loss of balance — which, among other things, can lead to frequent falls.
 Additional symptoms include mood disorders, such as depression and anxiety, sleep disturbances and fatigue, speech and swallowing problems, and cognitive impairment ranging from mild memory difficulties to dementia.

 In an article in the USA Today, Hall of Famer Forrest Gregg of the Green Bay Packers said that while he and his neurologist blame concussions for his Parkinson’s disease, he’s not going to sue the NFL like thousands of other former players.
-When Gregg was diagnosed, his neurologist, Dr. Rajeev Kumar, a Parkinson’s expert and medical director of the Colorado Neurological Institute’s Movement Disorders Center in Denver, said the many concussions Gregg suffered during his playing days may have served as a trigger for Parkinson’s.
+When Gregg was diagnosed, his neurologist, Dr. Rajeev Kumar, a Parkinson’s expert and medical director of the Colorado Neurological Institute’s Movement Disorders Center in Denver, said the many concussions Gregg suffered during his playing days may have served as a trigger for Parkinson’s disease.

 Another news story reported that former boxing champion Muhammad Ali had been receiving treatment for Parkinson’s syndrome, even before his 1980 fight with Larry Holmes.
 In 1980 Ali attempted to win the heavyweight boxing championship for the 4th time at the age of 38.
 He was beaten soundly by Larry Holmes in 10 rounds.
 Many people believe that that this is when Ali’s Parkinson’s syndrome began.
 However, new reports are claiming that he received treatment even before 1980 and had noticeable symptoms with his speech and basic motor skills.